-Myth: “If I shave an area of my body, the hair will grow back thicker, darker and coarser.”
+MYTH: “If I shave an area of my body, the hair will grow back thicker, darker and coarser.”

 Absolutely not true.

 Unfortunately, there is a fair amount of misinformation floating around, even from treatment providers such as waxing and electrolysis professionals who should know better.
 The truth is, shaving will not cause changes to hair growth.

-Main Contributors to Hair Growth?
+What Does Contribute to Hair Growth?

-- Hormone levels
+- Hormone Levels

 Interested in finding out more about the benefits of laser hair removal?
 We offer FREE consultations!
 Call 250.590.5459 TODAY!